CoSoDocs/Guide/docs/source/getting-started.rst

 Public Landing Page (PLP)
 ^^^^^^^^^^^^^
 Your CoSo profile is private by default.
-This means that your profile and posts cannot be accessed outside of CoSo and are not indexed by search engines.
+This means that your profile and posts cannot be indexed by search engines, and cannot be crawled by spiders or archiving services.

 .. image:: _images/img_plpmode.jpg